aliahunbaev/playfighter/content/posts/day-12.md

 ---
 date: "December 17, 2025"
-title: "getting my shit together"
+title: "first semester done"
 ---

-i took a little break,
+i took a little break from writing, mostly cuz i was sick of hearing myself talk.

+without sufficient action, the soul sickens.

 studied for my finals and finished today, i was up till 2am last night finishing my verci internship take-home assignment, i tried to make it as good as i could